open-telemetry/opamp-spec/specification.md

     // Detached signature over the bytes of the payload field. bytes signature = 15;

-    // Sent only in the first SignedServerToAgent on a connection.
+    // Sent on the first SignedServerToAgent and whenever the signing
+    // certificate chain rotates.
     TrustChainResponse trust_chain_response = 16;
 }
 ```